MaxPuig/garlic-wallet-lite/README.md

 # Garlic Wallet Lite
-Garlicoin Wallet Lite app that uses the Insight Explorer to interact with the blockchain.
+Garlicoin Wallet Lite uses the Insight Explorer to interact with the blockchain.

 This is an Android and iOS app.
 However, it is only available right now as an Android APK file.
-There is a functioning iOS app that works exactly the same as the Android app, but an Apple Developer account is needed.
+There is a functioning iOS app that works exactly the same as the Android app, but an Apple Developer account is required.

 Transactions are created and signed locally.